A. Answer to a question about sexual relations in marriage.

 Let the husband render to his wife the affection due her, and likewise also the wife to her husband.
 The wife does not have authority over her own body, but the husband does.
 And likewise the husband does not have authority over his own body, but the wife does.
 Do not deprive one another except with consent for a time, that you may give yourselves to fasting and prayer; and come together again so that Satan does not tempt you because of your lack of self-control.
 But I say this as a concession, not as a commandment.

 a.
-Instead of a man not to touch a woman, within marriage a husband must render to his wife the affection due her.
+Let the husband render to his wife the affection due her: Instead of a man not to touch a woman, within marriage a husband must render to his wife the affection due her.
 It is wrong for him to withhold affection from his wife.

 i.
 The affection due her is an important phrase.
 Since Paul meant this to apply to every Christian marriage, it shows that every wife has affection due her.
 Paul doesn’t think only the young or pretty or submissive wives are due affection; every wife is due affection because she is a wife of a Christian man.